-Alcohol is permitted in specific residence halls for those that are 21 and over.
-Students underage the age of 21 cannot be in possession, consume or being in the presence of alcoholic beverages is prohibited in the residence halls.
+\Consumption, possession, or being in the presence of alcoholic beverages is prohibited in the residence halls for those who are under the age of 21 years.
 Alcohol violations may result in a conduct hearing and monetary fine based on the severity of the alleged violation.
 The ability to administer a monetary fine and/or other sanction remains at the discretion of the Associate Dean of Students and/or designee.